casadoj/mekong_usecase/_sources/docs/0_general_setup.md

 ***Figure 7**.
 Air temperature.
 On the left, a map of the mean temperature; on the right, a time series of mean areal temperature.*

-The meteorological data has 3 dimensions: latitude (36 rows), longitude (29 columns), and time (12975 days).

 > Try to inspect the other meteorological datasets.

 ### 2.3 Tables

 LISFLOOD uses tables (TXT files) to provide specific parameters for the lake and reservoir simulation.
 In this use case, since there are no lakes in the catchment, we only require these text files for the reservoir simulation (see folder _tables/reservoirs_).
 Each of the TXT files is a two-entry table; the first column represents the reservoir ID and the second column the value of the corresponding variable.

-As an example, the following code snippet corresponds to the file _rnormq.txt_, which defines the normal reservoir outflow (159.1 m3/s) for the Nam Ngum Reservoir (in our study case, ID 530).
+As an example, the following code snippet corresponds to the file _rnormq.txt_, which defines the normal reservoir outflow (159.1 m3/s) for the Nam Ngum Reservoir (which in the GloFAS dataset has ID 530).

 ```txt
 530 159.1